johnsonjh/VEDIT/README.md

 ### 16-bit MS‑DOS and CP/M‑86 builds

-The historical CompuView 8086 builds, done by the company themselves, seem to have used a multiple module segmented approach using `PASM86` and it's special features.
-Also the source code for the 8086‑specific modules were seemingly not preserved, or at least remain unrecovered at this time.
+The historical CompuView 8086 builds, done by the company itself, seem to have used a multiple module segmented approach using `PASM86` and its special features.
+Also, the source code for the 8086‑specific modules was seemingly not preserved, or at least remains unrecovered at this time.

 Complete 16‑bit builds for CP/M‑86 and MS‑DOS *have now been fully*